LLMs Meet Long Video: Advancing Long Video Question Answering with An Interactive Visual Adapter in LLMs: Methodology

 \textbf{Stage 2: Video Instruction Tuning}.
 At this stage, the model is required to generate responses that align with various instructions.
 These instructions often involve complex visual comprehension and reasoning, rather than merely describing visual signals.
 Note that the conversation data $[Q_1, A_1, ...,Q_r,A_r]$ consists of multiple rounds.

 where $r$ represents the round count.
 As shown in Eq. \ref{eq_f}, when $r>$ 1, we concatenate the conversations from all previous rounds with the current instruction as the input for this round.
 The training objective remains the same as the previous stage.
-After this stage, the model will be capable of generating corresponding responses based on various instructions.
+After this stage, the model can generate corresponding responses for various instructions.